muze-innovation/chassis/backend/docs/spec.md

 ### Chassis Error

+`ChassisError` handles UI display errors that result from data validation.

 ```ts
 interface ChassisError {
   errorType: 'hide' | 'error'
 }
 ```

-`ChassisError` handles UI display errors that result from data validation.
-The errorType property can either be set to `hide` or `error`."
+The errorType property can either be set to `hide` or `error`.

 ## Chassis Resolver Spec